• About

 One of the most fascinating aspects of Alacahöyük is its multi-layered history, revealing different civilizations that occupied the site over thousands of years.
 Archaeologists have identified four main cultural layers, each representing a different era:

-Phrygian and Late Period (8th Century BCE – Roman Period)
+Phrygian and Iron Age (8th Century BCE – Roman Period)

 • The uppermost layer contains remnants from the Phrygians and later civilizations, including small structures and ceramics.